ml7943/leaflet-challenge/README.md

 2. Open the `index.html` file in a web browser to view the earthquake data visualization.

+3. To get the detailed earthquake and technique plate information, please click the top right corner, to choose types of layers and inforamtion.

 ## Features

 This earthquake data visualization tool includes the following features: